top of page

 Mt.
 Olive AME - Today

-Pastor James V. Williams is the second-oldest child of Presiding Elder James O. Williams, Sr., and Consultant Mrs. Evelyn T. Williams of Orlando, Florida.
-Growing up in Orlando, he laid the foundation for his impactful journey by graduating from West Orange High School, earning his degree from Livingston College, and pursuing advanced theological studies at Asbury Theological Seminary.
-Currently, he is pursuing a Doctor of Ministry degree at Payne Theological Seminary, demonstrating a lifelong commitment to learning and spiritual growth.
+Pastor James V. Williams is the second-oldest child of Presiding Elder James O. Williams, Sr., and Mrs. Evelyn Williams of Orlando, Florida.
+Rev. Williams began his formal education in Orlando, Florida.
+He graduated from Livingston College in Salisbury, North Carolina, and Asbury Theological Seminary in Orlando, Florida.
+Currently a Doctor of Ministry Candidate, Payne Theological Seminary.

-As a committed man of God, Pastor Williams’ marching mantra serves as the Church’s motto: “One Team, One Heart, Unified to Impact Lives.”
-His outstanding leadership model sets the standard.
+As a committed man of God, Pastor William’s marching mantra serves as the Church’s motto: “One Team, One Heart, Unified to Impact Lives.”
+His outstanding leadership models the way.

 ©2021 by Mt.
 Olive AME Church.
 Proudly created with Wix.com